geektechniquestudios/TimerToDo/README.md

 );
 ```

-I will eventually build an installer for the server that will handle most of the BS.
-Enjoy!
+I will eventually build and host a server to host this as a service with SSL.

 ![](demoImages/Demo1.png)
 ![](demoImages/Demo2.png)